-Love wouldn’t be a bell-cow RB that Buffalo would need going forward, but he’d be a nice change-of-pace back.
+Love wouldn’t be the bell-cow RB that Buffalo would need going forward after Shady’s eventual retirement, but he’d be a nice change-of-pace back.
 He’s the guy who replaces McCaffrey.
 In his first five games this year, Love rushed for an FBS-best 1,088 yards, good for an insane 217.6 ypg.
-Love checks the dynamic box with his slippery, darting style.
+Love checks the “dynamic” box with his slippery, darting style.
 He’s tough, as well, showing relentlessness when defenders try to bring him down.
 I find Love to be confident without being cocky, and I think that’ll resonate with Beane and McDermott.
 Love needs to work on his blocking.
 Except for that, he’s a mini McCoy.
 He does have one more year of eligibility, so it’s not a slam-dunk he’ll be declaring.
 DraftTek mocks have had Love in the RD2#62-68 range, but I’ve seen him mocked as high as RD1#13, which I can’t see happening.
 Bills scouts have seen Love play once.

 Position Fit For Bills: B+